shuai-xu/flink/docs/dev/scala_shell.md

 ### Table API

-Scala shell also support Table API.
+Scala Shell also support Table API.
 Users can execute a streaming Table program with `stenv` and a batch Table program with `btenv`.

 The `Table` API supports interactive programming, which allows users to cache an intermediate table for later usage.
-For example, in the following scala shell command sequence, table `t1` is cached and the result may be reused in later code.
+For example, in the following Scala Shell command sequence, table `t1` is cached and the result may be reused in later code.

 {% highlight scala %}